S1naHeidari/Flask_API_Server/README.md

-# If you want to run the tests, install Python's 'Coverage' and 'pytest' libraries and pytest-cov plugin
+# If you want to run the tests, install Python's 'Coverage' and 'pytest' libraries.
+The two are dependencies of 'pytest-cov' plugin which could be installed via pip package manager

 Run the main Flask module by running `python3 PizzaParlour.py`